Saving Energy, Protecting the Planet

 Cogeneration, also known as combined heat and power, merges the production of usable heat and electricity into a single process that can substantially reduce carbon emissions and energy costs.
 Recently, a new co-generation unit was installed at a Medtronic facility in Mirandola, Italy.
 Once fully operational, the new unit will produce about 7.5 million kilowatt hours per year, reducing the facility’s reliance on the local power grid.

 Using energy efficiently is one of the cleanest, quickest, and most cost-effective ways to extend today's energy supply into the future.
-Within the medical device industry, manufacturing facilities typically use the most energy.
+Within the medical device industry, manufacturing facilities typically use more energy than other industry buildings.
 At Medtronic, we make sure all our equipment at those facilities runs efficiently as possible to minimize energy consumption.
 We have created significant savings through projects like replacing all our older, less efficient lights at commercial and manufacturing facilities with energy efficient LED lights.
 So far, we’ve replaced over 150,000 bulbs across 26 global sites and saved over $3 million annually.

 Two fuel cells were recently installed at a Medtronic facility in North Haven, Connecticut, where the company manufactures surgical equipment.
 Once fully operational, the fuel cells will produce a combined 4 megawatts (MW), which will meet about 80 percent of the facility’s energy needs.
 The technology is expected to save $2.3 million per year and reduce carbon emissions by 4,000 metric tons per year when compared to buying energy from the local grid.
 “Fuel cells will supply a steady source of energy for our facility,” said Chris Sirois, facility director.
 “That’s really critical during the summer months when demand naturally goes up and the grid becomes strained.
 From an operational standpoint, the efficiency we expect to gain with these two units is significant.”